eflee/bend/docs/README.md

 ## Philosophy

-Bend is designed to make CSV analysis **simple, safe, and reproducible**:
+Bend is designed to make CSV analysis **simple, safe, and deterministic**:

 - **Simple**: Pandas with training wheels - intuitive API, readable code
 - **Safe**: Immutable operations, explicit conflict resolution, validation
-- **Reproducible**: Change tracking, replay capability, determinism tracking
+- **Deterministic**: Change tracking, replay capability, determinism tracking

 When Bend feels limiting, that's a feature not a bug - drop to pandas via `to_df()` for unrestricted power, then bring results back into Bend with `Q(df)`.